Vukkyy/userscripts/skribbl/README.md

 * Settings music - [Internet Settings - Nintendo 3DS System Settings by Nintendo, re-arrangement by legoj15](https://www.youtube.com/watch?v=77BWKq4tqHQ)

 **Music is downloaded over GitHub Gists.** As such, the script needs to connect to gist.githubusercontent.com in order for music to function.
 The music is about *8,35 MB*, as of 25/03/2021.

+On installation, the following features are automatically enabled (they can be disabled in the settings menu):
+* Delete individual chat messages
+* URL shortcuts
+* Hide About and How To Play
+* Play music
+* Look up word on Google button

 ## Legacy scripts
 No longer maintained.
 [Most of these scripts are available in skribbl+.](#skribbl-install)